splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

    - Select :guilabel:`Data Migration`.
    - Inside the :guilabel:`Start migration` card, select :guilabel:`Start`.

 2. Turn on OTLP histograms in the Splunk Distribution of OpenTelemetry Collector.

-See :ref:`enable-histograms-export`.
+   .. include:: /_includes/gdi/histograms.rst

 3. Make sure version 2.0 or higher of the Splunk Distribution of the Java agent is installed.
 See :ref:`upgrade-java-instrumentation`.

-4. If you defined a custom Collector endpoint for metrics, make sure to update the port to 4318 and use the correct property.
-For example:
+4. If you defined a custom Collector endpoint for metrics, make sure to update the port and use the correct property:

    .. code-block:: shell